-Since Uber’s birth in March 2009, the popularity of ridesharing companies has skyrocketed with millions of users worldwide.
+Since Uber’s birth in March of 2009, the popularity of rideshare companies has skyrocketed with millions of users worldwide.
 Though these fairly new businesses have left other modes of transportation in the dust, there are still some people that reserve skepticism when it comes to this transit trend.

 The media has composed conflicting ideas about the billion dollar company that may have swayed public opinion.
-Detailed in this article, West Coast Trial Lawyers has identified the most common concerns when using a ridesharing company.
+Detailed in the sections below, West Coast Trial Lawyers has identified the most common concerns when using a rideshare company.

 While taxi drivers are known for aggressive driving, the same fear is summoned when getting into an Uber.
 Regardless of Uber’s star rating system, many worry that their driver may not follow the rules of the road.
 While sitting in the passenger seat, a passenger has no control over the speed of their driver or how assertively they switch or turn lanes.